mpacer/building_bookstore/README.md

 This will be a log of my progress in creating an iconographic representation of various kinds of notebooks.
+Maybe more.